History of science and technology in China: Scientific and technological stagnation

-One question that has been the subject of debate among historians has been why China did not develop a scientific revolution and why Chinese technology fell behind that of Europe.
+One question that has been the subject of debate among historians has been why China did not develop a Scientific Revolution and why Chinese technology fell behind that of Europe.
 Many hypotheses have been proposed ranging from the cultural to the political and economic.
 John K. Fairbank, for example, argued that the Chinese political system was hostile to scientific progress.
 As for Needham, he wrote that cultural factors prevented traditional Chinese achievements from developing into what could be called "science."
 It was the religious and philosophical framework of the Chinese intellectuals which made them unable to believe in the ideas of laws of nature:

-Another prominent historian of science, Nathan Sivin, has argued that China indeed had a scientific revolution in the 17th century but it's just that we are still not able to really understand the scientific revolution that took place in China.
-Sivin suggests that we need to look at the scientific development in China on its own terms.
+Another prominent historian of science, Nathan Sivin, has argued that China did indeed experience a Scientific Revolution in the 17th century; however, it must be understood in the context of its time and culture, rather than through a Western lens as an analog of Europe's revolution.

 There are also questions about the philosophy behind traditional Chinese medicine, which, derived partly from Taoist philosophy, reflects the classical Chinese belief that individual human experiences express causative principles effective in the environment at all scales.
 Because its theory predates use of the scientific method, it has received various criticisms based on scientific thinking.
-Philosopher Robert Todd Carroll, a member of the Skeptics Society, deemed acupuncture a pseudoscience because it "confuse(s) metaphysical claims with empirical claims".
+Philosopher Robert Todd Carroll, a member of The Skeptics Society, deemed acupuncture a pseudoscience because it "confuse(s) metaphysical claims with empirical claims".